contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 ![add property](images/update-data-sources.jpg "add property")

 The **Data sources** section of your API opens in a new tab.
-This section allows you manage the entities and properties exposed through your web API.
+This section allows you to manage the entities and properties exposed through your web API.

 Select the checkbox of the properties you want to expose and click **Apply**.